piax/go-byzskip/README.md

-# go-ayame
+# go-byzskip
-An implementation of ayame by Go language
+An implementation of ByzSkip by Go language

+## Libraries

+Our ByzSkip implementation codes are located in the byzskip directory.
+It uses ayame framework, which provides an abstract layer of real-p2p execution and discrete event simulation.

+* byzskip - ByzSkip core modules
+* ayame - a simulation / execution integration framework

+## Command Line Tools

+* authsrv - an authority server that issues the participation certificate according to the request
+* bssrv - a ByzSkip node with API/web server

-Simulators
+## Simulators

+The simulators related to ByzSkip.

-* bssim - A ByzSkip simulator
+* bssim - a ByzSkip simulator
-* kadsim - A S/Kademlia simulator
+* kadsim - a S/Kademlia simulator
-* sgsim - A Skip Graph simulator
+* sgsim - a Skip Graph simulator
-* keysim - A key issuer simulator
+* keysim - a key issuer simulator

-Libraries

-* ayame - Ayame modules by Go
+## Misc (Experimental)

-* byzskip - ByzSkip modules
+* dht - an experimental DHT implementation using ByzSkip
+* mobile - an experimental gomobile app for mobile platforms (iOS/Android)